-Sections 2-6 of the LMRP were prioritized as a Loss of Fish & Wildlife Habitat BUI Project and from 2017-2019 MCP Natural Resources staff conducted a thorough baseline assessment of both native and non-native vegetative communities.
-The Little Menomonee River Parkway Ecological Restoration and Management Plan (LMRP ERMP) was developed utilizing these assessments, identifying management activities and needs that meet both MCP and AOC goals.
-The planning and design work for this project will be informed by the LMRP ERMP.
+A thorough baseline assessment of both native and non-native vegetative communities was conducted from 2020-2021.
+The MRG ERMP was developed utilizing these assessments, identifying management activities and needs that meet both MCP and AOC goals.
+The planning and design work for this project will be informed by the ERMP.